srimaln91/go-make/README.md

     // Print binary details and terminate the program when --version flag provided. buildMeta.CheckVersion()

+    // Optionally we can pass a printer that we can use to control the output
+    // It acceptes any type which implements the `Printer` interface buildMeta.CheckVersion(buildMeta.PRINTER_SINGLE_LINE)

     // Starting the bootstrpping process
     // bootstrap.Start()
 }